-The CAE results show the natural frequencies (critical speeds), the presentation and interpretation of the vibration modes (modular forms, mode shapes), and also the expected amplitudes and magnitudes (usually taken from torque signals, velocities and speeds, accelerations) depending on the existing excitations (from the motor, the engine, the working process, and the operating conditions).
+The CAE results show the natural frequencies (critical speeds) usually presented in so-called “Campbell” diagrams (interference diagrams, waterfall diagrams), as well as the graphical interpretation of the vibration modes (modular forms, mode shapes).
+We also get simulation results showing the expected amplitudes and magnitudes (usually taken from torque signals, velocities and speeds, accelerations) depending on the existing excitations (i.e. excitation torques of the motor, the engine, the working process, and the operating conditions).

 Source: RBTS, Inc. / USA (Software: ARMD)

 Source: ESI-ITI, Dresden / Germany (Software: SimulationX)